Srujana-Gunde/Favorita_Sales_Forecasting/README.md

 RMSE :   0.63           |  RMSE :   0.59

-:pushpin: We can observe that MSE decreased .5 with Randomized Search CV by Hyperparameter tuning
+:pushpin: We can observe that MSE reduced .5 with Randomized Search CV by Hyperparameter tuning